nizwar/flutter_template/readme.md

 ```

 Okay that's it, I'll update this repo if i found something!,
-By the way, Feel free to contribute and show us your style!
+By the way, Feel free to contribute and show the world your style!